sequenceiq/blog/source/_posts/2014-03-11-data-cleaning-with-mapreduce-and-morphline.markdown

 75		173		3.5		29		 10			  2006		23			17			37
 ```

-Let’s just say we don’t need all the
-data from here and remove the last 3 columns (date_hour, date_minute, date_second).
-We can achieve this with the following 2 commands:
+Let’s just pretend that we don’t need all the data from the file and remove the last 3 columns (date_hour, date_minute, date_second).
+We can achieve this task with the following 2 commands:

 ```
 {